biosustain/snakemake_UmetaFlow/workflow/rules/README.md

 Generate all the files necessary to create a FBMN job at GNPS (see documentation [here](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-openms/)) or an IIMN job at GNPS (see documentation [here](https://ccms-ucsd.github.io/GNPSDocumentation/fbmn-iin/#iimn-networks-with-collapsed-ion-identity-edges).

+Once the job is completed, the user can download the cytoscape data in a zipped format.
+The downloaded folder includes MS2 library search matches under the directory “DB_result”.
+The user can transfer the tab-separated file with all GNPS library identifications under the directory “resources” of UmetaFlow.
+This will allow for additional metabolite annotation, through the rule annotate.
+The FBMN folder also contains a graphml file for visualization.
+The user can transfer the file under the “results/GNPSexport” directory and choose to integrate the SIRIUS and CSI:FingerID predictions to the network to facilitate visual inspection.
+Both annotations are established through a unique scan number that is generated at the MS2 clustering level.

 ![dag](/images/GNPSExport.svg)

 ### `6) Annotate:`

 Annotate the feature matrix with formula and structural predictions, as well as GNPS spectral matches after FBMN.
-When FBMN is done, download the cytoscape files.
-Under the directory "DB_result", there is a .TSV file with all metabolite identifications through MSMS matching.
-Tranfer that file under "resources".
 The result is a Feature Matrix with SIRIUS, CSI and GNPS annotations.
+If the GNPSexport step is omitted, this rule will only annotate the Feature Matrix with SIRIUS and CSI predictions.

 ### `7) fbmn_sirius:`

 This rule allows for integration of the SIRIUS and CSI predictions to the .GRAPHML file from FBMN.
-After FBMN is done, download the cytoscape files and transfer the graphml network under the directory "results/GNPSexport".